 It fees like you have to put your face online to exist in the business world.
 Whether you post a professional headshot, or a picture of you hobnobbing with the movers and shakers in the online world, your face matters.
 Otherwise, you’re almost a non-entity.
 Yeah, I said that.
 Welcome to a new reality.

 What’s more, visual marketing is not at its peak yet.
-If you’re not adding images to your online content, you need to start doing so now.
+If you’re not adding images and video to your online content, you need to start doing so now.

 It’s important to understand how images draw readers to your content, and how they might repel readers too.
 For example, if you create videos for your audience, it’s important to understand how long a video should be for your audience.
 You need to know what types of images to include to get the best results and the most action.